 He lost his life aged 22 years when the ship ‘Rakuyo’ Maru on which he was a POW was hit by torpedoes from an American Submarine ‘wolf pack’ in the South China Sea September 1944.
 His mate from Northampton, Jimmy Randall also lost his life at the same time.
 Their Japanese guards left the men to fend for themselves with few if no life boats.

-OSBORNE, Eric Francis WX16279 was born 31 August 1922 Perth, Western Australia to Henry Joseph Osborne and Edith Beatrice Ash of Isseka.
-Osborne had spent most of his young life in an Clontarf Orphanage, Geraldton as his mother died in 1929.
+OSBORNE, Eric Francis WX16279 was born 31 August 1922 Perth to Henry Joseph Osborne and Edith Beatrice Ash of Isseka.
+Sadly, Osborne spent most of his young life in Clontarf Orphanage, Geraldton as his mother died in 1929.
 He enlisted 1 September 1941 and joined ‘A’ Company HQ with Cripps.

 Eric Osborne & Davey Cripps have a family connection.
 Davey’s young mother Mary Grace Ridley was widowed with young Davey.
 Widowed Mary remarried about 1927 into another Northampton family – Bertie Ash – an older brother of Edith Beatrice Osborne (nee Ash) – Eric’s mother.
 Bertie Ash’s young wife died a year or so earlier, leaving him with four young children.
 Sadly the marriage ended in divorce in 1948.

 Tragically Osborne was killed in action 15 February 1942 during the week’s fighting at Singapore.
 He was very young, only 19 years of age having enlisted the day he turned 19 as so many keen young men did.
 Please read further.

 RANDELL Ernest Edward WX16356 (Jimmy) was born 1908 at Northampton to Edward Harrison and Martha Randall.
-He was married to Jessie Oxenham about 1940.
-Jimmy enlisted 3 Sept 1941 and joined 2/4th MG Battalion’s ‘A’ Company HQ as did Cripps, Sutherland and Osborne.
+He married Jessie Oxenham about 1940.
+Jimmy enlisted 3 Sept 1941 and as a reinforcement joined 2/4th MG Battalion’s ‘A’ Company HQ as did Cripps, Sutherland and Osborne.

-Jimmy Randall was 36 years old when he perished in the South China Sea following the sinking of ‘Rakuyo’ Maru.
+Jimmy Randall was 36 years old when he perished with Davey Cripps in the South China Sea following the sinking of ‘Rakuyo’ Maru.